osrsbox/osrsbox.github.io/_posts/2018-08-10-writing-runelite-plugins-part-1-building.md

 ## Installing the Recommended RuneLite Development Environment

-The RuneLite authors recommend using IntelliJ IDEA as the IDE (Integrate Development Environment) of choice.
+The RuneLite authors recommend using IntelliJ IDEA as the IDE (Integrated Development Environment) of choice.
 Additionally, they state that the Java Development Kit (JDK) version 8 (or above).
 The following sections outline where to download and how to install each required component.

 #### Downloading and Installing Java Development Kit (JDK)